Bone Machine

 Bone Machine is the eleventh studio album by American singer and musician Tom Waits, released by Island Records on September 8, 1992.
 It won a Grammy Award for Best Alternative Music Album and features guest appearances by David Hidalgo, Les Claypool, Brain, and Keith Richards.
-The album marked Waits' return to studio albums, coming five years after his previous effort Franks Wild Years (1987).
+The album marked Waits' return to studio albums, coming five years after Franks Wild Years (1987).

-Recorded in a room in the cellar area of Prairie Sun Recording studios, described by Waits as "just a cement floor and a hot water heater", the album is often noted for its rough, stripped-down, percussion-heavy style, as well as its dark lyrical themes revolving around death and chaos.
-The album cover—a blurry, black-and-white, close-up image of Waits apparently screaming while wearing a horned skullcap and protective goggles—was taken by filmmaker Jesse Dylan, son of Bob Dylan.
+Recorded in a room in the cellar area of Prairie Sun Recording studios, described by Waits as "just a cement floor and a hot water heater", the album is often noted for its rough, stripped-down, percussion-heavy style, as well as its dark lyrical themes revolving around death and decay.
+The album cover—a blurry, black-and-white, close-up image of Waits screaming while wearing a horned skullcap and protective goggles—was taken by filmmaker Jesse Dylan, son of Bob Dylan.
+The photo is taken from a freeze frame of the Dylan and Jim Jarmusch directed video for "Goin' Out West".
+They also directed a video for "I Don't Wanna Grow Up".
+Bone Machine won the Grammy for Best Alternative Music Album.

 Recording and production

 Bone Machine was recorded and produced entirely at the Prairie Sun Recording studios in Cotati, California, in a room of Studio C known as "the Waits Room", located in the old cement hatchery rooms of the cellar of the buildings.
 Prairie Sun's studio head Mark "Mooka" Rennick said, "[Waits] gravitated toward these 'echo' rooms and created the Bone Machine aural landscape. [...]
 What we like about Tom is that he is a musicologist.
 And he has a tremendous ear.
 His talent is a national treasure."

 Waits said of the bare-bones studio, "I found a great room to work in, it's just a cement floor and a hot water heater.
 Okay, we'll do it here.
 It's got some good echo."
 References to the recording environment and process were made in the field-recorded interview segments made for the promotional CD release, Bone Machine: The Operator's Manual, which threaded together full studio tracks and conversation for a pre-recorded radio show format.

 Bone Machine was the first Waits album on which he played drums and percussion extensively.
 In 1992, Waits stated: "I like to play drums when I'm angry.
 At home I have a metal instrument called a conundrum with a lot of things hanging off it that I've found - metal objects - and I like playing it with a hammer.
 I love it.
 Drumming is therapeutic.
 I wish I'd found it when I was younger."